seanmperkins/bci-decoders/README.md

 ```
 where `<path_to_python3.7>` points to the location where Python 3.7 is installed and `<path_to_virtual_environment>` points to where you'd like to store the virtual environment.

-Finally, install all necessary dependencies in the virtual environment by running:
+Finally, install all necessary dependencies in the virtual environment by navigating to the top-level directory of this repository and running:
 ```
 pip install -r requirements.txt
 ```